CSGuides/grad-job-guide/_jobs/general.md

   time.

-- **Post-Docs**: Post-doc positions are still somewhat rare in Computer Science, especially outside of CS Theory.
-However, they have become more common in the U.S. following both the 2008 the financial crisis and also COVID-19; during and after both, many schools froze hiring.
+- **Post-Docs**: Post-doc positions are still somewhat rare in Computer Science.
+However, they have become more common in the US following both the 2008 the financial crisis and also COVID-19; during and after both, many schools froze hiring.
   The low job supply encouraged
   candidates into post-doc roles.
 It then became more